wordswords/dotfiles/README.md

 paste the text, and then switch out of paste mode.
 6. While in VIM, using `y` will yank straight to the clipboard.
 Usually I use visual mode to copy things while in VIM.
+7. While in any terminal, you can use the `pbcopy` or `pbpaste` aliases in a pipe.
+For example `echo This will be copied to the clipboard | pbcopy` and `pbpaste | sort`

 ## Productivity Shortcuts